The Ultimate Regression Tool

 How does it work?

-TuringBot implements a technique called symbolic regression.
+TuringBot implements a technique called Symbolic Regression.
 It tries to combine a set of base functions into simple formulas that accurately predict the desired variable.
-Examples of base functions are addition, sin(x), exp(x), etc.
+The base functions offered by the program are the following:

-It uses TXT or CSV files as input, which may contain an arbitrary number of columns.
-The target and input columns can be selected from the interface.
+The program uses TXT or CSV files as input, which may contain an arbitrary number of columns.
+It can be executed both interactively through its powerful graphical interface or in an automated way from the command line.

 Is this like Eureqa?

-Eureqa was acquired by a consulting company and is no longer commercially available.
+Eureqa was acquired by a consulting company called DataRobot and is no longer commercially available.

 A recent paper has shown that TuringBot performs noticeably better than Eureqa on a variety of Physics-inspired problems (arXiv:2010.11328).
 In this paper, TuringBot even managed to solve problems for which Eureqa could not find a solution at all.